It is old news, but if you saw it you will never forget it? Did you like Nik Wallenda walk?

-Did you see it?
 I couldn’t watch it until the event was completely finished–too nerve racking for me.
-1400 feet isn’t a record breaking distance.
-But when you consider the 1400 feet is crossing a gorge in the Grand Canyon and the bottom is 1500 feet below and the path was only a 2 inch steel cable, the story becomes newsworthy!
+While 1400 feet isn’t a record-breaking distance across, I was scared for him.
+Because the 1400 feet was stretched across a gorge in the Grand Canyon and the bottom is 1500 feet below.
+Oh, and did I forget to mention his path was only a 2” steel cable.
+Now those details suddenly make the story newsworthy!
 I didn’t know he was a believer until I read all the tweets afterward.
 My favorites were from @MatthewBarnett

 - When Jesus is the rope, you have hope!